inBeat/inbeat-website/content/top-influencers/tiktok/athletes/united-states/chicago/_index.md

 ---
-title: Top 10 Athletes TikTok Influencers In Chicago In 2023
+title: Top 10 Athletes TikTok Influencers In Chicago In 2024
 description: >-
-  Find top athletes TikTok influencers in Chicago in 2023.
-Most popular hashtags: #fyp #foryou #funny #athlete.
+  Find top athletes TikTok influencers in Chicago in 2024.
+Most popular hashtags: #fyp #foryou #athlete #viral.
 platform: TikTok
-hits: 9
+hits: 8
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our platform holds 9 TikTok influencers like this in Chicago, United States for you to work with.
+text_bottom: inBeat aggregates 8 TikTok influencers like this in Chicago, United States for you to collaborate.
 profiles:
   - username: "trevorfahnstrom"
     fullname: >-